 Instead of guessing what your readers want, you use data to find out.
 You learn what people are searching for, what gets shared, and what keeps readers returning.
 Then, you use that information to guide your writing decisions.

 AI tools play a pivotal role in simplifying and expediting this process.
-They assist in identifying trending topics, understanding your audience, and planning your content strategy.
+They help identify trending topics, understand your audience, and plan your content strategy.
 The best part?
 You don’t need to be a tech expert to leverage these tools.
+In fact, 85% of marketers now use AI writing or content creation tools to enhance their marketing, which shows how common and accessible they’ve become.
 All you need is the right set of tools and a clear goal.

 In this guide, you’ll learn how to use AI to discover trends, understand readers, create better content, and stay true to your voice.
 Let’s turn your writing into something that gets noticed—and gets results.